-196 The WHO supports this position in its Global Strategy to reduce the harmful use of alcohol (note 170 at section 18).
-The WHO calls for a solid base of awareness and "ensuring broad access to information and effective education and public awareness programmes among all levels of society about the full range of alcohol-related harm experienced in the country and the need for, and existence of, effective preventive measures"
+196 The WHO supports this position in its Global Strategy to reduce the harmful use of alcohol (note Error!
+B ookmark not defined.) at section 18.
+The WHO calls for a solid base of awareness and "ensuring broad access to information and effective education and public awareness programmes among all levels of society about the full range of alcohol-related harm experienced in the country and the need for, and existence of, effective preventive measures".